 Pamela Cowie Gray Generosity of Spirit Award

-This award, sponsored by Margaret Bahen, is to be presented to the student in the name of a woman who by her very presence inspires others to be the best they can.
-The recipient of this award is to be chosen by his or her classmates as a student who, like Pamela Cowie Gray, has an indomitable, infectious spirit, has given unselfishly to others, and has been an inspiration to his or her classmates.
+This award, sponsored by Margaret Bahen, is to be presented to the student in the name of a person who inspires others to be the best they can.
+The recipient of this award is to be chosen by their classmates as a student who, like Pamela Cowie Gray, has an indomitable, infectious spirit, has given unselfishly to others, and has been an inspiration to their classmates.

 Pearl Gryfe Assistive Technology Award